Sammyjayyy/customer-dashboard-sql-powerbi/README.md

 # Customer Spending Analysis Dashboard

-This Power BI dashboard was built using a customer dataset analyzed in PostgreSQL.
+This Power BI dashboard analyzes customer behavior using data processed in PostgreSQL.
+It offers insights into:
-It provides visual insights into customer behavior based on:

 - Gender
 - Age Group